Outsmart iCloud hackers and keep your data safe

 Let's start with the basics...

 1. Don’t trust emails asking for iCloud authentication

 Phishing emails fake legitimate security measures.
 They're the emails that appear in your inbox, appearing to be from Apple, Google or others, and which usually contain a message with some urgency: "click to ensure your account stays active", for example.
 These are all nonsense -- and dangerous to click on.

-Phishing emails simulate legitimate attempts to validate a user’s recent activity, and ask for a user credentials.
+Phishing emails simulate legitimate attempts to validate a user’s recent activity and ask for user credentials.
 That's the first red flag.
 The message could be: "We've recently detected suspicious activity in your iCloud account.
 Use this form to reset your password".

 Every time you see an email specifically asking for credentials, check the URL.
 If you see any other domain than iCloud.com, or if you notice an insecure certificate when browsing, it's most likely a phishing attempt.
 Here's Apple's icloud.com, and the secure certificate that you should see on it: